NationalResearchCorporation/ScrumThing/README.md

 So you're ready to use ScrumThing?
 Here's everything you need to set it up.

 ### Website
 Deploy the ScrumThing.Web to an IIS instance.
 Then configure the Web.config's connection string for the database deployment below.
-You will also need to update the highcharts license status key described below.

 ### Database
 Deploy ScrumThing.Database to a SQL Server instance.
 While we continue to work on administrative tools, you'll need to set up teams and tags manually in the database.